Our Fourth Indigenous Writing Contest is Open!

 Previous winners and runners-up of the Second Story Press Indigenous Writing Contest include Naaahsa is an Artist! by Hali Heavy Shield; Auntie’s Rez Surprise by Heather O’Watch; The Train by Jodie Callaghan; The Case of Windy Lake by Michael Hutchinson; Stolen Words by Melanie Florence; The Mask That Sang by Susan Currie; What’s in a Bead? by Kelsey Borgford; and The Water Walker by Joanne Robertson.

-The jury for the contest will be announced shortly, and the winner(s) will be announced in spring 2025.
+The winner(s) of the contest will be announced in spring 2025.

 We can’t wait to read the entries to this contest!
 For complete information on the submission process, go to Submittable.